-Interest expense for the first quarter of 2013 increased when compared to the same period in 2012.
-The increase is primarily related to an increase in amortization on our junior debentures, as well as our issuance of Convertible Senior Notes in March 2013, somewhat offset by lower interest on our Senior Notes due to repayments and repurchases.
+Interest expense for the second quarter of 2013 decreased when compared to the same period in 2012.
+The decrease is primarily related to a \$9.2 million decrease in amortization of the discount on our junior debentures.
+The discount on the debentures was fully amortized as of March 31, 2013.
+This decrease to interest expense was somewhat offset by our issuance of Convertible Senior Notes in March 2013.